 The United Nations Volunteers (UNV) programme advances the inclusion of persons with disabilities by providing volunteering opportunities around the world.
 Three UN Volunteers with disabilities serving in Namibia, Madagascar and South Sudan share their inspiring journeys of strength, passion and success.

 Josua Amukwaya is a national UN Volunteer serving with the UN Population Fund (UNFPA) as Strategic Information and Data for Development Officer for Persons with Disabilities.
-He lost his eyesight at the age of 14 and moved from northern Namibia to Windhoek in 2007 to pursue education at a school for the visually impaired.
+His assignment is funded by the Government of Sweden.
+Josua lost his eyesight at the age of 14 and moved from northern Namibia to Windhoek in 2007 to pursue education at a school for the visually impaired.
 He now holds a bachelor's degree in Lifelong Learning and Community Education.

-Michael Panchol is a national UN Volunteer Human Resources Assistant serving with the UN Development Programme (UNDP) in South Sudan through funding from the German government.
+Michael Panchol is a national UN Volunteer Human Resources Assistant serving with the UN Development Programme (UNDP) in South Sudan through funding from the Government of Sweden.
 He believes that with a strong mind and a big heart, it is possible to achieve anything.

 Here are their stories.